systemd-veritysetup-generator — Unit generator for verity protected block devices

 partition device is looked for under a GPT partition UUID derived from the last 128-bit of the root hash.
-Hence it is usually sufficient to specify the root hash to boot from an integrity protected root file system, as device paths are automatically determined from it — as long as the partition table is properly set up.
-These two settings take block device paths as arguments and may be used to explicitly configure the data partition and hash partition to use for setting up the integrity protection for the root file system.
+Hence it is usually sufficient to specify the root hash to boot from a verity protected root file system, as device paths are automatically determined from it — as long as the partition table is properly set up.
+These two settings take block device paths as arguments and may be used to explicitly configure the data partition and hash partition to use for setting up the verity protection for the root file system.
 If not specified, these paths are automatically derived from the